 And if the Russians are helping, we need greater sanctions on them.

-They're going to try and disrupt our elections, and they're going to try and help the Iranians get nuclear weapons.
+They're going to try and disrupt our elections and they're going to try and help the Iranians get nuclear weapons.

 That's not a good idea.

-And I think there's a moment of time that is now building right before our eyes where you're going to see a unique alliance fully formed, which will include the United States and Israel, the Jordanian Egyptians, the Saudis, all against Iranian hegemony and all in favor of taking out those nuclear sites.
+And I think there's a moment of time that is now building right before our eyes where you're going to see a unique alliance fully formed, which will include the United States and Israel, the Jordanians, Egyptians, the Saudis, all against Iranian hegemony and all in favor of taking out those nuclear sites.

-That's gonna have to happen.
+That's going to have to happen.

 Nobody has ever fulfilled their promises to Israel but for Donald Trump.